-Falling During First Trimester Of Pregnancy:
+Falling During The First Trimester Of Pregnancy

 In your early pregnancy, the uterus remains within the pelvis and is safely protected by the pelvic floor.
-Therefore, a fall will have less impact on your baby or placenta during the first trimester.
+Therefore, a fall might have less impact on your baby or placenta during the first trimester.
 If you have fallen, just lie down for some time and relax.
 But if you are worried or are experiencing any back or abdominal pain, seek medical care.

-Falling During Second Trimester:
+Falling During The Second Trimester